reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normativity.md

 1. See Korsgaard's work: animals believe what they perceive, and act based on their desires.
 Humans don't just take perceptions and desires at face-value; we reason and think about whether these perceptions/desires justify beliefs/actions.
 There is a cognitive, conscious process of normative reasoning standing between perceptions/desires and actions.
 This is normative reason.
 This doesn't necessarily commit me to saying that normative truth consists in what is entailed from this, but only that we all participate in normative reasoning.
 Normative truth might, e.g. consist in what is entailed from normative reason under proper conditions.
 2. All synthetic judgments beliefs stem from normative reasoning, either deductive reasoning (e.g. for a priori judgments) or inductive reasoning (e.g. for a posteriori judgments).
 Not only is there the normative approval or deductive/inductive reasoning as a form of reasoning, but also the normative judgment that particular propositions follow from inductive reasoning.
 E.g. a person might think they accept inductive reasoning for non-normative reasons; fine, but it is still a normative question whether a particular belief inductively follows in any non-trivial set of experiences.

+General requirements for a theory of truth for any domain

+- Epistemic:
+	- Explanatory: In order for A to be justified in believing P, it must be the case that P's being true explains why A believes P.
+- Ontology
+	- Explanatory: theory P is more credible than theory Q if P better explains our observations.
+	- Parsimony: theory P is more credible than theory Q if it invokes fewer assumptions.

 ## Normative Unification